 In this article, we will do a Microsoft Power BI vs. Excel comparison in light of typical FP&A scenarios.

-Microsoft Power BI vs. Excel: Overview of Key Capabilities
+Power BI vs. Excel: Overview of Key Capabilities

 In essence, both tools can perform data analysis from various datasets and present the information in tables, visual charts and graphs.